-What you need: 15 or more minutes of uninterrupted time, paper and a pen.
-[Yes, your brain process differently with the mechanics of hand writing, and written reflection sticks better than thought-based reflection only.
-Don’t worry, nobody is reading your work.]
+What’s needed: 15+ minutes of uninterrupted time, paper and a pen.
+[Yes, our brains process differently with the mechanics of hand writing.
+Plus written reflection sticks better than thought-based reflection only.
+Don’t worry, no one else reads it.]

 Step 1: Under each image below, read deliberately through the matching statement.
 When a statement standouts, quickly jot the name of the image on your page.
 Don’t hesitate.
-You’re reacting only, not thinking.
+React only, don’t think.

-Step 2: Now look at the list on your page.
-One by one, revisit each statement and image you noted.
-Use the prompts below to explore how the statement applies to you personally.
-Try to stay open, using deep breaths and release your judgements.
+Step 2: Now look at the list you’ve written.
+One by one, revisit each statement and image.
+Use the prompts (below) to explore how each statement applies to you personally.
+Stay open, using deep breaths and releasing judgments.
 Remember, the first golden rule of infinite growth is acceptance.
-Keep the subject matter solely within the domain of yourself (golden rule of sovereignty) and don’t start imagining another person’s ‘needed’ change.
+Keep the subject matter solely within the domain of yourself (following the golden rule of sovereignty) and avoid imagining another person’s ‘needed’ change.

-- Identify what binds you now that you wish to break.
+- What currently binds you that you wish to break.

-- What space and potential could show-up if you break something?
+- What space and potential could open up if you break or release something?

-- Expand the prompts and repeat the practice however it works for you.
+- Expand the prompts, and repeat the practice to peal away layers that created stagnation.

-It can be hard to dislodge things that seem to be part of you for years or decades, yet it is the dislodging that allows new flow.
+Dislodging things that seem to have been part of us for years or decades can feel hard, yet the dislodging allows new flow.

 . . . .